Zenobia Powell Perry

 Zenobia Powell Perry (October 3, 1908 – January 17, 2004) was an American composer, professor and civil rights activist.
-She taught in a number of historically black colleges and universities and composed in a style that writer Jeannie Gayle Pool called "music with clear, classic melodies."
+She taught in a number of historically black colleges and universities and composed in a style that her biographer Jeannie Gayle Pool called "music with clear, classic melodies."
 Her work has been performed by the Cleveland Chamber Symphony, the Detroit Symphony and West Virginia University Band and Orchestra.